AshMagill/boxes/README.md

    ```sh
    localhost:3000
    ```
-6. For now the file sizes are limited, so make sure you use a small .csv file
+6. The file name lengths are limited, so make sure you use a small file name

 <!-- CONTRIBUTING -->
 ## Contributing